majestic53/dasm16/README.markdown

 Build successful.
 (0.015 sec.)
 ```

-Thats it! _HelloWorld.bin_ can be found in the same directory
+Thats it!
+The compiled Hello World binary can be found in the same directory
 as the assembly file.

 License